 Luckily for you, we’re here to help!
-We’re going to highlight poodle breeds that suit different personalities and lifestyles.
-This should give you a good place to start in the search for your next pet.
+We’re going to highlight different poodle breeds that suit different personalities and lifestyles.
+This should give you a good place to start in the search for your next family pet.

 Best Poodle Mix for Active People

 If you’re the type of person who loves to get out and about and explore the world, you’ll want a suitable athletic poodle mix dog.
 In general, you’re looking for a dog with a lot of energy to be able to keep pace with you.

 Whether you are looking for a working dog and poodle that can keep up with you on your daily bike ride, or one that will enjoy a vigorous hike in the mountains, these poodle mixes have the amount of energy and stamina to stick by your side.

 Also known as an Aussiepoo, these dogs are a mix between Australian shepherds and poodles.
 Australian shepherds were originally herding instinct dogs, though they are now considered one of the most popular companions dogs well with other pets.

 The Aussiedoodle have plenty of stamina thanks to its working background.
 They’re also great Pyrenees with kids which means you can take them on family adventures.